 Here at the Vermont Atlas of Life we're always on the lookout for historic biodiversity data.
 When we find it, our mission is to save it from potentially being lost in the dustbin of history.
 Recently, we unearthed a 40+ year old document - Lady Beetles: A Checklist of the Coccinellidae of Vermont.
 The authors listed the first and last date each species was collected in Vermont and the total number of specimens known, a snapshot of Lady Beetle life in Vermont prior to 1976.

 Since at least the 1980s, native Lady Beetles that were once very common across the Northeast have become rare or have even gone missing.
 But there was little information readily available from Vermont.
 Spurred on by this old document, we began to assemble as much data as possible.
-After digitizing records from the historic document, adding Vermont records from Cornell University’s Lost Ladybug Project and observations from the Vermont Atlas of Life on iNaturalist, and organizing existing records, we now have 865 records representing 42 lady beetle species (seven introduced) available for use.
+After digitizing records from the historic document, adding Vermont records from Cornell University’s Lost Ladybug Project, other historic collections in Vermont, and observations from the Vermont Atlas of Life on iNaturalist, and organizing existing records, we now have over 4,000 records (up from 865 records in 2020!) representing 43 lady beetle species (seven introduced) available for use.

 Most records come from Vermont Atlas of Life iNaturalist users contributing photographs of these beetles.
 In 2018 alone, 14 verified species were documented from 119 observations.
 And observers have contributed some unique Vermont records to crowd-sourced databases: